htappen/r-google-cloud-ai/docs/training.md

 gcloud builds submit . -t gcr.io/<YOUR PROJECT>/<YOUR CONTAINER NAME>:latest
 ```

-*Note*: you only need to do this once!
-Every training from here on out will use the same Docker image.
+*Note*: you only need to do this once for ALL of notebooks/training/prediction!
+Every function from here on out will use the same Docker image.

 1. Package your training application as a proper R package.
 Make sure to `export` a function that runs the actual training procedure.